jfrog/jfrog-vscode-extension/README.md

 -   `JFROG_IDE_ACCESS_TOKEN` - JFrog access token
 -   `JFROG_IDE_STORE_CONNECTION` - Set the value of this environment variable to **true**, if you'd like VS Code to store the connection details after reading them from the environment variables.

+**Note**: For security reasons, it is recommended to unset the environment variables after launching VS Code.

 ## Using the Extension